zhaottcrystal/conifer/README.md

 ### Modelling language
 Our framework can incoporate as special cases most existing DNA, amino acid and codon evolution models.
 For simplicity, we take the HKY85 model(Hasegawa et al., 1985) as an example to show how to represent a previously constructed rate matrix using our framework.
 We start by showing mathematically how the classical HKY85 model is translated into features and weights in our language.
 We then show concretely how it is input into our software implementation using a small, JSON-based modelling language.

-The classic representation of HKY85 model is
+(This page will be updated soon to explain our model language) The classic representation of HKY85 model is

 \\begin{align}